-Using a deletion mutant of E.coli, i.e. removing the protein from the genome, it can be § shown that MotA is the relevant subunit.
-It can t can by tall by using Y reincorporated transfer gene bacteriophages.
-Each additional motor unit the rotation increases frequency in quantized
+Using a deletion mutant of E.coli, i.e. removing the protein from the genome, it can be 🖺 shown that MotA is the relevant subunit.
+It can d by Barry was by the distribution of the dist reincorporated transfer gene bacteriophages.
+Each additional motor unit the rotation increases frequency in quantized steps.